vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Paurṇamāsi-vratas-Vide Agni 194, KKV 374-385 (only five ),

 HV II.
 160-245 ( about 38 ), SmK 432-439, PC 211-314, VR 587-645.
 Some unimportant matters about Full Moon tithi are mentioned here.
 On Āṣ. pūrṇimā, ascetics (yatis) are to shave their heads and not to shave during cāturmāsya, they are to stay in one place for four or two months from Āṣādhi and perform Vyāsapūjā (PC 284); on Śr. pūrṇimā Upākarma; on Bh.
-Full Moon śrāddha to be performed for Nūndimukha pitrs; on M. pūrnimā donate sesame; in Phā. theft of firewood allowed to boys from su.
+Full Moon śrāddha to be performed for Nūndimukha pitrs; on M. pūrṇimā donate sesame; in Phā. theft of firewood allowed to boys from su.
 5th to 15th and fire is to be set to such wood on 15th (PC 309); V. Dh.
 (90.

 List of vratas

 349

-3-5) provides that if on Full Moon of P. there is Pusya nakṣatra and a man bathes Vāsudeva image in ghee and himself applies white mustard paste to his body and bathes with water mixed with sarvausadhi and fragrant things and worships the image with mantras of Viṣṇu, Indra and
+3-5) provides that if on Full Moon of P. there is Puṣya nakṣatra and a man bathes Vāsudeva image in ghee and himself applies white mustard paste to his body and bathes with water mixed with sarvausadhi and fragrant things and worships the image with mantras of Viṣṇu, Indra and

 Bṛhaspati he prospers (q. by KR 484).
 Pauṣavratas-KR 474-486, VKK 487-490, NS 211-12, SmK